RudranshKi/SRAM/README.md

 Procedure for writing in 6T SRAM :

-    1. When precharge is on , the parasitic capacitors connected to BL and BLB's caps are charged to 1.8V.
+    1. When pre charge is on , the parasitic capacitors connected to BL and BLB are charged to 1.8V.
     2. The write signal latches the voltage sources to the BL and BLB.
     2. When the access transistors are turned on using Word Line , there is a connection between BL and the inverter input.
     3. The input sources for data we provide tried to forcefully alter the voltage in the SRAM inverter.